German (2018 - 2020)

 GERM-UA 145 Offered periodically.
 4 points.

-The works of Austrian writers, artists, architects, composers, and thinkers against the backdrop of the political and social climate of the Habsburg monarchy's final years.
-Works from a wide variety of fields—including literary texts (poetry, prose, and drama), film, music, art, architecture, philosophy, and psychology—and study of such figures as Sigmund Freud, Arthur Schnitzler, Hugo von Hofmannsthal, Gustav Klimt, Arnold Schönberg, Gustav Mahler, Adolf Loos, Theodor Herzl, and Berta Zuckerkandl.
+Investigates the works of Austrian writers, artists, architects, composers, and thinkers against the backdrop of the political and social climate of the nation.
+Covers works from a wide variety of fields—including literary texts (poetry, prose, and drama), film, music, art, architecture, philosophy, and psychology.

 Introduction to German Literature